UK Calculator Editorial Team

 How much do I contribute to the Teachers Pension Scheme?

-TPS member contributions range from 7.4% (earnings up to £32,135) to 11.7% (earnings over £119,059) for 2025/26.
-The employer contribution rate is 23.68%.
+For 2026/27 (from April 2026) TPS member contributions are tiered from 7.4% (earnings up to £36,198.99) to 12% (earnings of £104,414 and above), after the salary bands were raised by 3.8% in line with the Pensions Increase.
+The employer contribution rate is 28.68%, including the 0.08% administration levy.
 Combined, TPS is one of the most expensive public sector pension schemes to fund, but also among the most generous in terms of benefit value.

 Can I retire early from the Teachers Pension Scheme?